-In 1895 Colne became a municipal borough with a “proper” elected town council complete with new town hall from which to exercise its powers.
+In 1895 Colne became a Municipal Borough (after very briefly being an Urban District) with a “proper” elected town council complete with new town hall from which to exercise its powers.
 Prior to this, the town had been the responsibility of the Colne and Marsden Local Board of Health since 1875.

 In 1973, local government reorganisation saw the municpal borough disappear and the creation of Pendle District (later Borough) Council.
 Again the archive collection can be seen at Lancashire Archives and the online catalogue is here.